jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 This means that all chords are found within the same span of four or five frets, so all chords can be played without moving the fretting hand up or down the guitar neck.

-This makes chord progressions easy to play, and helps us develop an intuitive understanding of how the chord tones relate to each other.
+This makes chord progressions easier to play, and helps us develop an intuitive understanding of how the chord tones relate to each other.

 One useful way to specify fretboard positions is by which string contains the tonic.